omorobot/omoros/README.md

 Depending on the type of joysticks, it may cause some errors and is due from different index numbers assigned to each buttons or axis.

-Use "rostopic echo joy" command to check index numbers of each axes and buttons assigned to pyisical joystick.
+Run **rostopic echo joy** command to check index numbers of each axes and buttons assigned to pyisical joystick.
 If the numbers are different from what you see in the topic, change the numbers in self.joyAxes[#] or self.joyButtons[#] accordingly.
 ```
 ---